cahayazulkafli/dotfiles/README.md

-# BSPWM configurations by cahayazulkafli.
+# BSPWM configurations by cahayazulkafli

 Red and black contrast theme.